02 – Erica Roe Streaks at Twickenham.

 17 – A new Canadian constitution is proclaimed, severing links with Britain.

-24 – British Marines recapture South Georgia in Falklands.
-There are no casualties.
+24 – British Marines recapture South Georgia in Falklands in a two-hour attack.
+There are no British casualties.

 25 – A fire at an antique fair in Todi, near Rome, kills 34 people.